konosp/propensity-score-matching/README.md

     - X are the underlying characteristics/features available.
     - T is the treatment; can be either 1 or 0.
 In this notebook the presence of a cabin is considered as T=1 (i.e. the passenger got treated).
     - Y is the outcome variable i.e. survived or not.
 - Propensity score is the estimated probability that a subject/passenger is treated given certain observable characteristics X. In probability notation this is P(T=1|X).
-Propensity Score is used to "minimize" the dimensions.
+Propensity Score is used to "minimize/compress" the dimensions.
 This solves the curse of dimensionality but on the other hand there is loss of information.
 - The propensity score is calculated (usually) by logistic regression having T (treatment) as the outcome variable.
 - There is a cost in not doing a proper RCT (randomised controlled testing).
 Treatment groups might not fully overlap (common support) or not all of characteristics X (i.e. age, fare etc.) might be equally distributed within the treatment groups.

 Key assumptions & conditions:
-- Identification condition: observations with similar characteristics X present in both treatment and control groups.
-This requires 0 < P(T=1|X) < 1
+- Identification condition: observations with similar characteristics X are present in both treatment and control groups.
 - Conditional independence assumption: There are no unobserved differences correlated to potential outcomes once we have controlled for certain observable characteristics
 - Unconfoundedness assumption: Selection on treatment (or not) should be solely based on observable characteristics (i.e. X).
 Assuming there is no selection bias from unobserved characteristics.
 It is not possible to prove the validity of this unconfoundedness assumption.

+Misc:
+- There are studies suggesting that Propensity Score is not the optimum method to perform matching. #TODO: Add reference

+# Approach
+1. Estimate the propensity score.
+This is the propability (logistic regression) that an observation is treated or not.
+Then convert it to its logit value.
+2. Perform matching.
+For each treated sample, identify an untreated sample with similar logit propensity score.
+The matching is 1-to-1 with replacement.
+In cases where we do not have enough untreated elements, then the same one can be re-used.
+The matching takes place using the treated elements as source.
+3. Once matching is performed, we review the balance of the X variables to assess their balance.
+4. Estimate the impact of treatment.

 # Data Preparation